syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/01.firststeps/docs.en.md

 ## Goal

 * Launch a jumphost/kickstart instance via GUI (Horizon)
-* Automated installation of the the OpenStack Client in the new instance
+* Automated installation of the OpenStack Client in the new instance

 ## Prerequisites